 Make your way to them by sails or paddles and once you’ve collected the loot, head back to your raft quickly to avoid sharks or other rafts.

-On these small islands, you can find a lot of resources like coconut seeds, plants and other sources of food.
-Additionally, the water around these islands is shallow and suitable for exploration purpose.
+On these small islands, you can find a lot of resources like coconut seeds, plants, and other sources of food.
+Additionally, the water around these islands is shallow and suitable for exploration purposes.

 Just make sure you anchor your raft somewhere safe first.
 Alternatively, if you can’t afford the luxury, rush for your raft as soon as you get off the island.